 In our part of Texas, there are a lot of cultural influences on the types of food made in restaurants here (and at home by many).
 Some of my favorite restaurants are those with a Latin influence.
 And since I first tried it, I’ve long been a fan of plantains, the banana’s larger cousin.
 So I wanted to try making them myself for this month’s Eating the Alphabet Healthy Recipe Challenge.
-Savory twice fried plantain tostones are an easy and quick way to enjoy these as an alternative to potatoes.
+Savory plantain tostones are an easy and quick alternative to potatoes.
+They’re fried twice for extra crispiness.
 I made ours with a creamy cilantro dipping sauce too.

 - 1 plantain, peeled and sliced into ½-1-inch chunks